MalcolmMielle/Auto-Complete-Graph/README.md

 grid_map_msgs/GridMap prior #Prior map as a gridMap with resolution 0.1 and origin frame "/world"
 ```
 Each ndt map is centered where the corresponding robot pose node is situated.

+The results can be visualized using the [auto-complete-graph visualization]() package.